• Home

 Driving in Germany requires knowledge of the traffic rules and penalties.
 This guide has shown you the expected traffic violations, fines, and points system.
 Now, you know and can avoid traffic offenses.

-Try our traffic acceptable calculator to calculate your potential fines.
+Try our traffic fine calculator to calculate your potential fines.
 Knowledge of traffic rules plus our tool = safe driving and no penalties.

-Remember, driving is about avoiding fines, as well as yourself and others.
+Remember, driving is about avoiding fines, as well as protecting yourself and others.

 Frequently Asked Questions